EmmaEvolving/simply-tv/README.md

 ## The ATSC 3.0 Position

-ATSC 3.0 (NextGen TV) supports DRM encryption and IP-connected features that conflict with the Just TV philosophy.
+ATSC 3.0 (NextGen TV) supports DRM encryption and IP-connected features that conflict with the Simply TV philosophy.
 Our position:

-Just TV implements ATSC 3.0 at the RF and demodulator level, receiving and decoding unencrypted broadcast signals and providing full OTA 4K reception where available.
+Simply TV implements ATSC 3.0 at the RF and demodulator level, receiving and decoding unencrypted broadcast signals and providing full OTA 4K reception where available.
 We deliberately do not implement the A3SA DRM framework, IP connectivity features, or any ATSC 3.0 interactive layer.
 The FCC requires broadcasters to simulcast in ATSC 1.0 through at least 2027, so all content remains accessible.

-This means Just TV cannot receive DRM-encrypted ATSC 3.0 content from broadcasters who have chosen to encrypt their signal.
+This means Simply TV cannot receive DRM-encrypted ATSC 3.0 content from broadcasters who have chosen to encrypt their signal.
 We consider this a feature.
 A television that requires a license server to display a broadcast signal is not a television — it is a terminal.

 ---

 ## OLED First

-Just TV is designed primarily for OLED panels with LED/LCD as a supported fallback.
+Simply TV is designed primarily for OLED panels with LED/LCD as a supported fallback.
 OLED is the right technology for this product: true black, infinite contrast, per-pixel HDR, no backlight to manage, and a simpler hardware output path.

 OLED requires active panel care firmware.
-Unlike smart TVs that implement burn-in protection as an undocumented black box, Just TV's OLED protection algorithms are fully documented and open source.
+Unlike smart TVs that implement burn-in protection as an undocumented black box, Simply TV's OLED protection algorithms are fully documented and open source.
 See [OLED-CARE.md](docs/OLED-CARE.md) for the complete technical description of what we do and why.

 The four active protection layers are:
 - **Automatic Brightness Limiter (ABL)** — reduces brightness on large bright static areas